dyzhao1011/CUNY-Blackboard-Web-Redesign/README.md

    + Uploaded "Important Dates" Design #1 & "Important Dates" Design #2
    - Created the "Ideas and Thoughts on the Changes" section in the Readme file

-   The next step is to create the designs for the different modes of the widgets, the "Go To..." tab, and the profile drop down menu.
+   <br>The next step is to create the designs for the different modes of the widgets, the "Go To..." tab, and the profile drop down menu.

   </details>